There are a million ways AI can simplify the property buying and selling process for real estate agents and brokerages. Here's how and what's next.

 Neighborhood Info

 Most buyers see a new home as a massive investment.
-Having a reliable forecast of your hyperlocal market’s future can help your clients feel much more confident in their decision.
+Having a reliable forecast of your hyperlocal market’s future can help your clients feel much more confident about their decision.
 As we’ve mentioned earlier, AI can’t always accurately predict future market changes.
 However, it can give a general idea of what to expect.
 Future rent, home value, anomalies, and selling prices, can be researched as far back as 50 years ago to give clients the best overview available at a specific moment in time.
+A reliable prediction of its value can also reveal whether or not they are ready to make such a major purchase.

 Scheduling